djibybalde/m2i-tp/html-css/tp10/README.md

+# CSS GRID and Responsive page

+---

+### For the demo, please visit this [link](https://tp10-css-grid.netlify.app) : https://tp10-css-grid.netlify.app

-# Here are some examples of this responsive page, using GRID CSS
+Here are some examples of this responsive page,

 ---